RelativeBinary/refactoring-examples/README.md

 - play's data is already provided in performance and so we can remove play from amountFor's parameter list using the technique 'Replace Temp with Query'
     - extract play variable from amountFor
     - replace with a query getting the data instead

+# Extracting Volume Credits
+- like the play variable were going to try to extract the volumeCredits variable.
+    - to further reduce locally scoped variables